Joan Murray and the Bats of Wisdom

 Murray’s book seems to me a startling achievement for a poet who died at an even younger age than Keats, a month short of her twenty- fifth birthday.
 It is surprising, particularly after John Ashbery’s eloquent praise of her work in 2003, that she has attracted so little critical attention, by which I actually mean none: this essay is, as far as I can tell, the first ever written on her oeuvre.
 The improbable poetic adventures her Poems offers have slipped into oblivion, like Eurydice, almost without a ripple, although she does make cameo appearances in David Lehman’s The Oxford Book of American Poetry of 2006 and Evan Jones’s and Todd Swift’s Modern Canadian Poets of 2010.
 Auden ends his short foreword by recommending four pieces to a casual browser of Poems in a bookstore: “You Talk of Art,” “An Epithalamium,” “Even the Gulls of the Cool Atlantic,” and “Orpheus.”
 “I am confident,” he adds, “that, if he is a true judge and lover of poetry, he will neither leave the store without taking the volume with him, nor ever regret his purchase.”
 It can take a while to tune in to the “fluctuant,” to borrow one of her favorite adjectives, maneuvers that Murray’s poems perform, but Auden is surely right to suggest that those who make the effort will not regret it.
 “Admit,” as the mother advises her little architect in “Lullaby,” “the bats of wisdom into your head.”

 Mark Ford was born in Nairobi, Kenya, and earned both his BA and DPhil from the University of Oxford.
-His collections of poetry include Landlocked (1991), Soft Sift (2001), Six Children (2011), and Selected Poems (2014).
-He is the author of a biography, Raymond Roussel and the Republic of Dreams...
+His collections of poetry include Landlocked (1991), Soft Sift (2001), Six Children (2011), Selected Poems (2014), and Enter, Fleeing (2018).
+He is the author of a biography, Raymond Roussel and the...